Devansh-ops-maker/DevanshSingh-langsmith-MAT496/README.md

 - Implemented a **question-answer dataset** related to **how to register for ICPC**.
 - Used the LangSmith `Client` to **create examples** in the dataset.
 - Prepared multiple input questions and corresponding output answers to simulate real queries.

----

-## Changes Implemented for Module 1 (Course 4)
-- Added a **conversation workflow** to log multiple question-answer interactions as a single track.
-- Demonstrated how each step (retrieval, LLM call, response generation) is traced under the same conversation key.
-- Showcased the **trace sequence** to monitor and debug the full conversation between the students.